GeorgeCiesinski/programming-log/projects/2022-07-19-the-odin-project.md

 ### 2023-02-20 | 2h
 - Intermediate Git 1-2
+- Started A bit of Computer Science 3

 ### 2023-02-17 | 3h
 - Finished A bit of Computer Science 2